Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: Introduction

+Observe that if $\tau$ is a trace on a $C^*$ algebra, then for any complex number $\lambda$, $\lambda\tau$ is also a trace.
+In this article, when we say that a $C^*$ algebra has unique trace, we will mean it has unique trace up to scalar multiples.

-In \cite{WY}, Weinberger and Yu studied the degree of non-rigidity of manifolds using idempotents in $C^*$ algebras of groups associated to torsion elements in those groups, and exploring whether they are linearly independent in $K$-theory.
-One approach to this is to study whether idempotents can be shown to be linearly independent using traces, as explored in \cite{G}.
-The study of idempotents also leads to results in the study of the moduli space of positive scalar curvature metrics, as in \cite{XY1} and \cite{XY2}.
+In \cite{WY}, Weinberger and Yu studied the degree of non-rigidity of manifolds using idempotents in $C^*$-algebras of groups associated to torsion elements in those groups, and explored whether they are linearly independent in $K$-theory.
+One approach to the question they introduced is to use traces to show that idempotents arising from torsion elements of the group, which constitute what Weinberger and Yu called the ``finite part of $K$-theory'' in \cite{WY}, are linearly independent in $K$-theory.
+This approach was explored in \cite{G}.
+The analysis of idempotents also led to results in the study of the moduli space of positive scalar curvature metrics, as in \cite{XY1} and \cite{XY2}.

-The question of studying the traces on reduced group $C^*$ algebras was introduced by Powers in \cite{Pow}, who proved that up to scalar multiplication, there is only one trace on $C^*_{\red}G$ for non-abelian free groups $G$.
-It was also studied extensivesly in \cite{dlH0}, \cite{dlH1}, and \cite{dlH2}, where it was shown that if $G$ is a torsion-free non-elementary hyperblic group, then $C^*_{\red}G$ has a only one trace, up to scalar.
-Similar questions were also studied in \cite{AM} for relatively hyperbolic groups.
+In \cite{Pow}, Powers introduced the question of exploring traces on reduced group $C^*$-algebras.
+Furthermore, he proved that if $G$ is a non-abelian free group, then there is only one trace on $C^*_{\red}G$.
+De la Harpe also investigated this subject in \cite{dlH0}, \cite{dlH1}, and \cite{dlH2}, where he showed that if $G$ is a torsion-free non-elementary hyperbolic group, then $C^*_{\red}G$ has only one trace.
+In \cite{AM}, Arzhantseva and Minasyan derived similar conclusions for relatively hyperbolic groups.